 Margaret Livingston Tillotson - Pew 5

-Know as the "Angel of Linwood," she performed may acts of mercy.
-She married Dr. Thomas Tillotson, a surgeon in Washington's army and a State Senator in 1799.
+Known as the "Angel of Linwood," she performed many acts of mercy.
+She married Dr. Thomas Tillotson, a surgeon in Washington's army and a New York State Senator in 1799.

 Colonel Henry Beekman Livingston